binbang12/minimalistphotography/Readme.md

 **Potential Message:**

 I'd now like to let you know a bit more about our moderation process on this sub.
 It is unqiue compared to other subs, and is a lot more complex, hence the number of mods we have.
-As a team, we personally (As in us, and not an automation), welcome all new members to the subreddit, via commenting on their first posts.
-In addition, we try to have at least one comment on each post, as it drives up engagement and help create the feeling of a supportive active subreddit.
-In the beginning, you will share in this responsability only, however, there are other jobs that you can take on if you so wish.
+As a team, we personally (as in us, and not an automation), welcome all first time posters to the subreddit, via commenting on their first posts.
+In addition, we try to have at least one comment on each post, as it drives up engagement and helps a supportive and active subreddit.
+In the beginning, this will be your only assignement, however, there are other jobs that you can take on if you so wish.
 To help the growth of our subreddit, one of our mods sends out around 10 invites to users a day to join our sub.
-To avoid spam, we are very selective in who we choose.
-We vote on every potential invite as a mod team, and, if/when an invite is sent, we include the photo that we hope the user will post, as well as our reasoning behind why we feel they'd be a great addition to our sub.
-Finally, our queue.
-In the spirit of maintaining quality minimalist photos, the mod team of r/minimalistphotography votes on all photos that users attempt to post (Our automod immediately removes all posts, so that we may vote on it).
+To avoid this being like spam, we are very selective in who we choose.
+We vote on every potential invite recipient as a mod team, and, if/when an invite is sent, we include the photo that we hope the user will post, as well as our reasoning behind why we feel they'd be a great addition to our sub.
+Finally, our queue: in the spirit of maintaining quality minimalist photos, the mod team of r/minimalistphotography votes on all photos that users attempt to post (our automod immediately removes all posts, so that we may vote on it).
 Once a photo is deemed minimalist, or not, then, a mod will either approve or deny the post in queue, depending on the result of the vote.
 Do you have any questions or concerns?

 ### Reddit Group Chats
 ---